Jason-Huang516/MonoMulti-3DVG/README.md

 <br>

-### A detailed README and checkpoints will be released later.
+### A detailed README and checkpoints will be released soon.